Skip to content

 Create exports

-NAME FLEETS IMPORTERS
+NAME FLEETS GATEWAYS IMPORTERS

-my-export my-fleet team-b
+my-export my-fleet my-gateway team-b

-Both --fleet and --importer can be specified multiple times:
+--fleet, --gateway, and --importer can be specified multiple times:

 $ dstack export create shared-gpus --fleet gpu-fleet-1 --fleet gpu-fleet-2 --importer team-b --importer team-c

-NAME FLEETS IMPORTERS
+NAME FLEETS GATEWAYS IMPORTERS

-shared-gpus gpu-fleet-1, gpu-fleet-2 team-b, team-c
+shared-gpus gpu-fleet-1, gpu-fleet-2 - team-b, team-c

 List exports